Star Trek uniforms: Star Trek Generations

 New uniforms were designed and made for the film Star Trek Generations, but were abandoned at the last minute.
-These included a fastening on the right side of the chest and a slightly more militaristic approach with rank bandings on the sleeves (similar to the TOS uniforms) and a colored collar and the lack of a black "W" shape on the abdomen.
-The costumes for the female crew-members were different - instead of the additional fastening, there was a higher than previously seen black band around the waist.
-Nonetheless, Playmates Toys released a number of action figures wearing these planned uniforms.
-Generations instead has the crew wearing both TNG and DS9 uniforms, sometimes in the same scene (for instance, Worf and Riker in the battle against the Duras Sisters' Bird of Prey or Data and Geordi scanning the Amargosa Observatory for trilithium) as Jonathan Frakes and LeVar Burton had to borrow Avery Brooks and Colm Meaney's costumes respectively since the time was so short while there was enough time to make DS9-style costumes to fit on Patrick Stewart and Brent Spiner, though neither of the costumes fit very well on both Frakes and Burton as Brooks' costume was too small on Frakes, which resulted in having the sleeves rolled up (similar to Miles O'Brien's on Deep Space Nine) and Meaney's costume looked too big on Burton.
+These included a fastening on the right side of the chest and a slightly more militaristic approach with rank bandings on the sleeves (similar to the TOS uniforms), a colored collar, and the lack of a black "W" shape on the abdomen.
+On the abandoned costumes for the female crew-members, instead of the additional fastening, there was a higher black band around the waist.
+Despite their not appearing in the film, Playmates Toys released a number of action figures wearing these planned uniforms.
+Generations instead has the crew wearing both TNG and DS9 uniforms, sometimes in the same scene (for instance, Worf and Riker in the battle against the Duras Sisters' Bird of Prey or Data and Geordi scanning the Amargosa Observatory for trilithium), as there was only enough time to make DS9-style costumes to fit on Patrick Stewart and Brent Spiner, so Jonathan Frakes and LeVar Burton had to borrow Avery Brooks and Colm Meaney's costumes, respectively.
+Neither borrowed costume fit very well, as Brooks' costume was too small on Frakes, which resulted in the sleeves being rolled up (similar to Miles O'Brien's on Deep Space Nine), and Meaney's costume looked too big on Burton.
 Picard, Riker, Data and LaForge are the only four characters in the TNG crew to wear the DS9 uniform in the film.
-However, Worf is the only male character in the TNG crew to not wear the DS9 uniform in the film, although he would later join the DS9 crew in the fourth season of Deep Space Nine and none of the female characters wear the DS9 uniform in the film, although Alyssa Ogawa is the only female to wear the DS9 uniform in the film.
-Strangely, Picard wears a black belt around the waist while wearing the DS9 uniform.
+Picard wears a black belt around the waist with the DS9 uniform.
+Worf is the only male member of the TNG crew to not wear the DS9 uniform in the film, although he would later join the Deep Space Nine crew in the show's fourth season.
+None of the female characters, except Nurse Alyssa Ogawa, wear the DS9 uniform in the film.

 As the film progresses, some characters alternate between the TNG and DS9 uniforms and sometimes switch back to the old TNG uniforms (for instance, Picard switches back to the TNG uniform in the film's last scene).
-This introduces the new design as standard shipboard wear for Star Trek: Voyager.

 The new style combadge (with the previous gold oval background replaced by a rectangular gold background with a cutout in the center) was also introduced for all uniform types.
-This combadge was subsequently adopted for DS9 (at the beginning of its third season) and Star Trek: Voyager.
+This combadge was subsequently adopted for DS9 at the beginning of its third season and for Voyager.